 It is important to understand basic concepts.
 There will be a final exam.
 The exam is closed-book and will consist of multiple-choice questions and short essay questions.
 The exam will include material covered in the class (including cases) as well as in the required assigned readings (e.g., textbook, articles).
 A missed exam is a serious event.
 In the event that you must miss the exam, I will schedule one make-up session; this make-up exam may be more difficult than the in-class exam, so I do not recommend that you miss the exam session if at all possible.
 If you cannot make the make-up session, no further make-up sessions will be scheduled.
 Final exam is scheduled on Jan.
-18th (Friday).
+16th (Thursday).
+Due to the nature of the exam and class, there won't be a make-up exam.
+Please avoid any time conflicts.
 The location will be announced later.